The films of

 VICKI VAN CHAU

 VICKI VAN CHAU is a filmmaker and artist based in Calgary, Alberta, Canada.
 After 12 years of working as an arts administrator and programmer at EMMEDIA Gallery & Production Society, she left in 2020 to focus on her own film practice.
-During her time there, she was accepted into the Herland Video Production & Mentorship Program in 2016 and has since produced and directed several short films that have screened across Canada and internationally.
+During her time there, she was accepted into the Herland Video Production & Mentorship Program in 2016 and has since produced and directed several award-winning short films that have screened across Canada and internationally.

 As a Chinese-Vietnamese Canadian, she has been guided by the teachings and traditions that have been passed down through her family, which has been the foundation of her identity and work.
 Her family and cultural identity has been a core inspiration in her artistic practice and helps her to promote the appreciation of both Chinese and Vietnamese culture through a uniquely Canadian perspective, focussing on the intricate visuals and sounds of each aspect she explores.

 Part music video and part documentary, Off to the Races is a new arrangement of the classic Erhu song, Horse Race.
 The film is a collaboration between the Calgary Chinese Orchestra, filmmaker Vicki Van Chau, and music producer Warren Tse.
 Through an open call process, the film features 72 participants from the global music community playing with the members of the Calgary Chinese Orchestra, in celebration of the Lunar New Year.

 2020 | 15:03 min

 A portrait of a Vietnamese-Canadian family opening up a restaurant and cocktail bar in Calgary's Chinatown, amid the COVID-19 pandemic.

 Funded by the Canada Council for the Arts, Rosza Foundation and Calgary Arts Development